TehhX/Learning-GLFW/README.md

 Navigate to a subfolder e.g Shaders, run `embed_glsl.c` if there are any GLSL shader files (more info in [Shader Files](#shader-files)), build with cmake, and run.

 ## Compiling Any Example with CMake in VSCode Specifically
-Add `"cmake.sourceDirectory": "` `<SUB-PROJECT>` `"` to `.vscode/settings.json` where `SUB-PROJECT` is the path to the sub-project you want to compile e.g "/home/`user`/Learning-GLFW/EmptyWindow".
+Add `"cmake.sourceDirectory": "<SUB-PROJECT>"` to `.vscode/settings.json` where `<SUB-PROJECT>` is the path to the sub-project you want to compile e.g `"/home/<USER>/Learning-GLFW/EmptyWindow"`.
 From there, so long as the CMakeTools extension is installed, use the build, debug and run buttons along the bottom toolbar to run the program.

 ## Shader files
 Files like `*.vert`, `*.glsl`, `*.frag` etc. must be translated into header/source files for any given sub-project which uses them.
 Use Utilities/embed_glsl.c to translate them into their files.
 Compile and run the executable without any arguments for help.